-I’ve spent the last few weeks in a fervent effort to research how to grow our own organic vegetables.
-To save you time, I’ve compiled what I’ve learned on the basics of getting started growing your own organic vegetable garden, and info and links for you to get everything you need.
+When the pandemic lockdown began, I spent several weeks in a fervent effort researching how to grow our own organic vegetables.
+To save you time, I’ve compiled what I’ve learned on the basics of the square foot garden method, getting started growing your own organic vegetable garden, and info and links for you to get everything you need.

-It’s not too late to start a late-Spring vegetable garden.
-But time is closing in before things heat up for Summer.
-I started researching what it takes in the beginning of May, and it turns out you only need a few things.
-I’ve created a comprehensive, straightforward, no-nonsense guide of what you need to get started here for you, to save your time and sanity because there is a lot of click-bait, drip fed content out there to maximize clicks and monopolize your time.
+I started researching what it takes, and decided on the square foot garden method since its main focus is efficient production, even in small growing areas.
+It turns out you only need a few things.
+Here’s a comprehensive, straightforward, no-nonsense guide of what you need to get started here for you, to save your time and sanity because there is a lot of click-bait, drip fed content out there to maximize clicks and monopolize your time.

 Gardening is something I’ve always wanted to try anyway, so why not start under duress?
 Let’s learn together, shall we?